 His days were spent on the laps of nobles who considered this little dog a symbol of superiority and wealth.

 In fact, the wealthy owners of this coveted breed went so far as to pass laws that barred commoners from owning one!

-As a result, the Coton de Tulear remained a secret from the rest of the world, and for centuries, the Coton de Tulear was bred in perfect purity.
+As a result, the Coton de Tulear remained a secret from the rest of the world.
+And for centuries, the Coton de Tulear was bred in complete isolation.

 But How Did These Dogs Come To Be The “Royal Dogs Of Madagascar” In The First Place?

 While their earliest story is fairly unknown, many believe these dogs were initially wild dogs who lived in packs on the island long before they ever caught the eye of those possessive aristocrats.

 Despite many fables and testimonies, no one really knows how this breed came to find itself on the isolated island.
 Although the mystery surrounding it has haunted historians and dog enthusiasts since the ‘60s when the breed was stumbled upon by French tourists.

 The comedic and adorable Coton de Tulear was bred further in Europe, resulting in the modern-day breed that was added to the American Kennel Club in 2014.

 Already sitting at number 80 out of 194 on the AKC’s list of America’s most popular dog breeds, the Coton de Tulear is considered a new and rising star in the dog world!

 Coton de Tulear Temperament and Behavioral Traits